Rachael Rollins: Ethics probe and resignation

-In November 2022, the United States Department of Justice's inspector general opened a wide-ranging ethics probe into Rollins' appearance at a Democratic National Committee political fundraiser with First Lady Jill Biden, her travel, and use of her personal cellphone.
+In November 2022, the inspector general of the United States Department of Justice (DOJ) opened a wide-ranging ethics probe into Rollins' appearance at a Democratic National Committee political fundraiser with First Lady Jill Biden, her travel, and use of her personal cellphone.

 The inspector general's 161-page report alleged a broad array of misconduct by Rollins.
 It accused her of disclosing to a journalist nonpublic information about a possible Justice Department investigation, soliciting and accepting 30 free tickets to a Boston Celtics game and accepting thousands of dollars from a sports and entertainment agency for flights and a stay at a luxury resort.
 According to the report, Rollins tried to influence the outcome of the race to succeed her as Suffolk County District Attorney by "repeatedly attempt[ing] to sabotage" the campaign of the rival (Kevin Hayden) of her favored candidate (Ricardo Arroyo).
 The report also found that she had lied under oath to investigators.

-Another federal watchdog agency, the U.S. Office of Special Counsel, found in its own investigative report that on multiple occasions Rollins violated the Hatch Act, a law that limits political activity by government workers.
+Another federal watchdog agency, the U.S. Office of Special Counsel (OSC), found in its own investigative report that on multiple occasions Rollins violated the Hatch Act, a law that limits political activity by government workers.
 In a letter to President Joe Biden, Special Counsel Henry Kerner described Rollins' violations as among the "most egregious transgressions" of the law that the agency has ever investigated: "In particular, her repeated efforts to leak non-public DOJ information for the purpose of harming a political candidate rank among the most flagrant violations of the Hatch Act that OSC has ever investigated," the report states.
 "The leak was an extraordinary breach of public trust by a senior government official, which threatens to erode confidence in the integrity of federal law enforcement actions."

 Rollins resigned on May 19, 2023, preventing the federal government from disciplining her.

+Post-resignation

 In February 2024, Rollins was suspended from practicing law in Massachusetts for nonpayment of registration fees.
 She regained her law license in April.

-As of March 2024, Rollins works as the special projects administrator at Roxbury Community College, reportedly tasked with leading a program for formerly incarcerated people.
+As of March 2024, Rollins was working as the special projects administrator at Roxbury Community College, reportedly tasked with leading a program for formerly incarcerated people.
+She was still in that role as of November 2025.

+In April 2026, Rollins obtained nomination papers for the position of Suffolk County District Attorney, for the Democratic primary election in September 2026 — a three-way contest between Rollins, incumbent Kevin Hayden, and former assistant district attorney Linda Champion.
+Rollins lost in the primary, coming in third place.